 GeoJSON layer

-Bind GeoJSON data to the map to render any geometric shape in SVG (Scalable Vector Graphics) for data visualization of shapes.
-For example, render the world map or US map and customize it to the desired look using built-in options in the Blazor Map component.
+Bind GeoJSON data to a map to render any geometric shape in SVG (scalable vector graphics) format to visualize data with shapes.
+For example, render the world map or U.S. map and customize it to the desired look using built-in options in the Blazor Maps component.
 Add any number of layers to the map.

-Blazor Map is rendered with geometry types over OSM map
+Blazor Maps is rendered with geometric types over OSM map.

-The geometry types are shapes with straight lines and angles symbolizing structure and order.
+Geometric types are shapes with straight lines and angles symbolizing structure and order.
 Coordinates are used to locate a specific point on a grid, known as a coordinate plane.
-Polygon, MultiPolygon, LineString, MultiLineString, Point, MultiPoint, and GeometryCollection are the supported geometry types.
+Polygon, MultiPolygon, LineString, MultiLineString, Point, MultiPoint, and GeometryCollection are the supported geometric types.

 Geo-imagery visuals

-Built-in support for external geospatial imagery services, such as Bing Maps and OpenStreetMap, to visualize satellite, aerial, and street maps, or other kinds of imagery tiles without any external shape inputs.
-Apart from Bing Maps and OpenStreetMap, users can also render Blazor Map from various map providers, for example, Google Maps Tile API, TomTom, Mapbox, Esri’s ArcGIS, etc. By using these external services, map data can be located easily.
+Built-in support for external geospatial imagery services, such as Bing Maps and OpenStreetMap, let you visualize satellite, aerial, and street maps, or other kinds of imagery tiles without any external shape inputs.
+You can render maps from map providers like Google Map Tiles API, TomTom, Mapbox,and Esri’s ArcGIS.
+By using these external services, map data can be located easily.

-Using the sublayer, create a map with multiple geometric layers in a single view.
-For example, render additional geographic features of a country such as rivers, valleys, and more as a sublayer.
-You can also drill each layer.
+Create a map with multiple geometric layers in a single view by using sublayers.
+For example, you can render the geographic features of a country such as rivers and valleys as a sublayer.
+You can also drill down in each layer.

 Marker clustering